windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

  class, but controller and routing are works because Windwalker has a default simple routing help us mapping controller with URL, so `/flower/sakura` will auto direct to `Flower\Controller\Sakura\GetController`.

-Simple routing is very slow so we can disable it in `etc/config.yml`
+Simple routing has low performance so we can disable it in `etc/config.yml`

 ```yaml
 # etc/config.yml